aspose-total/Aspose.Total-Products/total/en/net/conversion/csv-to-word/_index.md

                           <span itemprop="name"><b>How long does it take to convert CSV?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">The speed of this online converter is fast, but it primarily relies on the size of the CSV file.
-If you have a small CSV file, it can be converted to WORD in just a few seconds.
+If you have a small CSV file, it can be converted to Word in just a few seconds.
 Additionally, if you've integrated the conversion code into your .NET application, the conversion process speed depends on how well you've optimized your application.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>Is it safe to convert CSV to WORD using free Aspose.Total converter?</b></span>
+                          <span itemprop="name"><b>Is it safe to convert CSV to Word using free Aspose.Total converter?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">Of course!
-After the CSV to WORD conversion process is completed, the download link for the WORD files is generated immediately.
-We prioritize the security of your files, that's why all uploaded files are deleted after 24 hours and the download links stop working after that period.
+After the CSV to Word conversion process is completed, the download link for the Word files is generated immediately.
+We prioritize the security of your files, thats why all uploaded files are deleted after 24 hours and the download links stop working after that period.
 You can be confident that your files are safe during the conversion process, including CSV files.
 Above free app is for testing purposes, allowing you to check the result before integrating the code.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">